Burslem: In popular culture

 George Formby's first sound film, Boots!
 Boots!, got its world premiere in Burslem in 1934.

 The 1952 film adaptation of Arnold Bennett's The Card was partly filmed on location in the town.
+Bennett’s classic 1908 novel, The Old Wives’ Tale, was set in a fictionalized version of Burslem, there referred to as Bursley.

 Robbie Williams included the song "Burslem Normals"' on his album Rudebox, released in 2006.
 A short film, Goodbye to the Normals was also made.

 A song "Waterloo Road" performed by Jason Crest was written (by Mike Deighan and Mike Wilsh) about the Waterloo Road in Burslem.
 The song became very popular and even reached no. 1 in France when the French singer Joe Dassin covered it under the title "Les Champs Élysées".

 The guitarist Slash, lead guitarist of Guns N' Roses, was also an inhabitant of Stoke-on-Trent in his early years.
-Ian Fraser Kilmister, known as Lemmy, a musician, singer and songwriter who founded and fronted the rock band Motörhead, was born in Burslem.